wp-plugins/rss-post-importer/readme.txt

 1. This is the combined settings- and feed-management-screen.

 == Change Log ==

+= Version 2.0.5 =
+* Broken links to images solved.
+* Added cron option for 10 minutes.
+* Bug fixed and Improvements in code.

 = Version 2.0.4 =
 * Added Single tag(Without API key) and Multiple tags(With API key) assigned to imported posts